Aiden-27/Landing_page/README.md

 # Landing_page

-Basic Landing page designed to test basic skills of HTML and CSS
+Basic Landing page designed to test basic skills of HTML and CSS.

+Tutorial from the ODIN project.